 Chocolate started out as a bitter tasting beverage and over the centuries evolved into the sweet treat we love.
 Now chocolate is solid, liquid, sweet, gooey, and sometimes bitter.
-No matter how you like it, small portions can actually be good for you.
-Keep in mind the darker the chocolate, the better the effects but even milk and white chocolate have some benefit.
+The darker the chocolate, the more benefits you may get from it.

 Evidence shows that

 chocolate may not be as sinful as traditionally believed.
 Take

 antioxidants for example.
 Dark chocolate contains relatively high levels of antioxidant flavanols and proanthocyanidins.

 These elements prevent cellular damage in the body.
 They fight dangerous free radicals, but this has not always translated into better health.
 However, other research has shown promising benefits of chocolate for specific health conditions.

 Some studies have found that chocolate may help reduce the risk of cardiovascular problems like